Let’s Make a Simply Multi-Color HTV Design

 This post contains affiliate links.
 I may receive a commission if you purchase an item from one of my links.
 This will not change the price you pay.

-- Several colors of heat transfer vinyl – I am using leftovers from a bunch of recent projects.
+- Scrap HTV Vinyl in several different colors – I am using leftovers from a bunch of recent projects.

 - Transfer Tape – This is the one I use.

-- Cutting Mat – When my Cricut Brand ones wore out, I started using these
+- Cutting Mat – When my Cricut Brand Cutting Mats wore out, I started using these DooHalo Cutting Mats, and I have had no issues with them.

 - Design program – I use Inkspace and Vectornator and then pull my design into Design Space